eblume/gmail_safe/README.md

 About
 -----

 `gmail_safe` was inspired by a desire to back up my Google Mail.
-I surveyed some of the options already available but could find none that were:
+I surveyed some of the options already available but could find none that met all my criteria:

- - Decently fast
+ - Run decently fast
- - Supported incremental backup
+ - Support incremental backup
- - Could be run in the background (eg. from a `cron` script)
+ - Can be run in the background (eg. from a `cron` script)
- - Saved thread information (Google Mail 'conversations')
+ - Save thread information (Google Mail 'conversations')
- - Saved Google Mail labels
+ - Save Google Mail labels
- - and Saved attachments & alternate bodies in the standard email format
+ - and Save attachments & alternate bodies in the standard email format

 In that regard, `gmail_safe`: